Call-for-Code/Solution-Starter-Kit-Production-2021/README.md

 Get observability for your Kubernetes environment and your microservies.

 - [Register for a free New Relic account](https://newrelic.com/signup?utm_campaign=fy21-q4-dev_eco-all-ptnr-event-none-nr_org&utm_medium=event&utm_source=ptnr&utm_content=nr_org&fiscal_year=fy21&quarter=q4&program=dev_eco&ad_type=none&geo=all)
-- [Log in to your New Relic account](https://one.newrelic.com/) and follow the guided install for Kubernetes
+- [Log in to your New Relic account](https://one.newrelic.com/) and follow the guided installation for Kubernetes
 - [Learn how to use the Kubernetes Cluster Explorer](https://www.youtube.com/watch?v=RKaEt26HjhI&ab_channel=NewRelic)
 - [Upgrade to an Observability for Good account](https://newrelic.org/signup)

 #### Cloudant

-A NoSQL JSON document database based on Apache CouchDB, with a free trial on IBM Cloud
+A NoSQL JSON document database based on Apache CouchDB, with a free trial on IBM Cloud.

 - [IBM Cloudant](https://www.ibm.com/cloud/cloudant)
 - [Connecting Cloudant DBaaS to a Node.js app](https://developer.ibm.com/tutorials/learn-nodejs-node-with-cloudant-dbaas/)